 Depth: Same depth as they were in the nursery.

 Sun/Shade: Full sun to partial shade.

 Flower Form: White.

 Soil Requirements: Organic, well-drained, slightly acidic, sandy loam soil.

 Pruning: In late Winter, early Spring, prune and thin your raspberry plants.
 Any time of the year, you can prune out dead or diseased canes.

-Comments: Known for its size, color and super sweet flavor.
+Comments: Known for it's size, color and super sweet flavor.
 The Premier gold variety on the market.
 Surpasses even Kiwi Gold.
 Plant Patent 10411.
 If planted in heavy soil, add peat moss, dehydrated cow manure, or compost.
-Hold plant in the hole, spread roots, plant crown 1" below soil; Fill 1/2 way; compact soil; complete filling; compact soil; water well.
+Hold plant in the hole, spread roots, plant crown 1 inch below soil; Fill 1/2 way; compact soil; complete filling; compact soil; water well.
 Susceptible to verticillium wilt.
 Do not plant where tomatoes, potatoes, eggplant or peppers have been grown in the past 3 - 4 years.
 Plant as far away from these vegetables if growing them.
 Can train to trellis.
 Berries are ready to pick when they separate easily from the stems.
 Birds will eat the berries.
 RESTRICTED STATES, AE, AK, GU, HI, PR.

 Unable to ship to: AE AK GU HI PR